AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

 4. Any of the subprogram's "in" or "out" mode parameters are tagged types.
 5. Any of the subprogram's "in" or "out" mode parameters is a private type of a nested package.

+For types not respecting the above restrictions, it is possible to generate test inputs using a :ref:`proxy generation function<proxy_generation>`

+Test input generation strategies
+""""""""""""""""""""""""""""""""

 Input value generation currently follows a simple strategy for each input parameter of the subprogram under test.
 Parameters of scalar types, and scalar